asrivastava100/differentiator/README.md

 # differentiator

-This python program can be used to differentiate an n-th degree polynomial.
+This python program can be used to differentiate n-th degree polynomials.

 The program makes use of the NumPy package which is available at https://pypi.org/project/numpy/